Treatment of Constipation In Older Adults

 Summary

-• Many commonly prescribed medications can cause constipation and easily be managed with appropriate bowel medications.
+• Many commonly prescribed medications can cause constipation and can easily be managed with appropriate bowel medications.

-• In many cases, lifestyle changes such as adding more fiber to the diet or increasing physical activity can help relieve symptoms.
-If lifestyle changes do not help, medications or other treatments may be needed
+• Lifestyle changes such as adding more fiber to the diet or increasing physical activity can help relieve symptoms.
+If lifestyle changes do not help, medications or other treatments may be needed.

 • Preventing medication-induced constipation using simple bowel medications such as stimulants is easier than treating it later.